mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 1. Players should be able to pick up, throw and catch cubes without latency.

-2. Players should be able to stack cubes, and these stacks should be stable (eg. come to rest) and be without visible jitter.
+2. Players should be able to stack cubes, and these stacks should be stable (come to rest) and be without visible jitter.

 3. When cubes thrown by any player interact with the simulation, wherever possible, these interactions should be without latency.